jukto-ai/.github/profile/README.md

 Jukto is not a BI tool.
 Not a notebook.
-Not a static dashboard.
+Not another dashboard.

 **Jukto is the first true Collaborative Data OS**
-A place where **humans and AI reason together**, live, and act — in real-time.
+A place where **humans and AI reason together**, live, and act in real-time.

 ---